 Yesterday, American Spectator Online published a great article on vaping and the harm to human health, the knee jerk regulation of it will foster.
 Personal disclosure—I use commercial vape products moderately, as my continued off-ramp from smoking regular cigarettes.

 Using commercially available e-cigarettes is a hugely safer alternative to smoking.
 That’s just science.
-As a now 7-years lung cancer-free patient, I’m getting more than a little angry at these nanny state meddlers who are taking a relatively safe product and demonizing it…to the potential harm of millions of people.
+As a now 7-years cancer-free patient, I’m getting more than a little angry at these nanny state meddlers who are taking a relatively safe product and demonizing it…to the potential harm of millions of people.